ptesser/phonegap-plugin-push/README.md

 > Register and receive push notifications using Pushape backend.

+# Getting Started

+Install the plugin running: `ionic cordova plugin add https://github.com/ptesser/phonegap-plugin-push.git#pushape --save --force`

+Remove it running: `ionic cordova plugin rm pushape-cordova-push-4``

+In order to work you could need to fix the version of Google Services plugin installed as dependency.

+Remember to add `google-services.json` file downloaded from Firebase console.

 # Warning

 The links below take you to the version 2.x documentation which includes a